The-Team-Awesome/Zompocalypse/README.md

 ## Running the game

-To play, download the .jar file, navigate to the directory where you put the file and type into the command line:
+If you are running on Windows, you can simply double click the downloaded .jar file and the game will start up.
+Otherwise, navigate to the directory where you put the file and type into the command line:

-`java -jar zompocalypse.jar <commands>`

-Commands:
-* -help/-h			Prints out a list of commands and their function
-* -server/-s <n>		Start a server, expecting n clients to connect
-* -client/-c <url>	Create a client connection to the server at url

-For example, to start up a locally running client/server connection, in one window you would type:

-`java -jar zompocalypse.jar -server 1`

-You would then type in another window:

-`java -jar zompocalypse.jar -client 127.0.0.1`
+`java -jar zompocalypse.jar`

+To jump right into the game, just click the "Single Player" button and away you go!
+If you want to start up a Multiplayer game, one player will have to start running a Server.
+This is as easy as clicking on the "Multiplayer" button, entering in the details and then clicking "Start Server".
+Once you have started the Server, you should share your public IP address with all players who you want to join.
+You can find your public IP address here: http://checkip.amazonaws.com/

+Once the players have your IP address, they can connect to the game by clicking "Multiplayer", going "Connect to Server" and then entering in the IP address.
+Once all the players have joined the game, it will start!

 ## Credits